tqi2/ANN-BikeShare/README.md

 ## Result

-After 1500 iterations, the validation loss is really low with 0.143, the prediction on test data returns pretty good result, see graph for more detail.
+After 15000 iterations, the validation loss ends very low with 0.143, the prediction on test data returns pretty good result, see graph for more detail.